raganwald/raganwald.github.com/index.md

 ---

-## What's Next?

-### This is not my first rodeo
+## I'm available for work.

 I bring forty years of product- and customer-centric business and technical experience to shipping on time, without drama:

 - I have experienced both the highs and the lows of the startup trajectory, and I guide my teams with a steady hand on the tiller.
 - My teams know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."

----

-<p class="quotation">Reg is one of the finest software engineering professionals I have ever worked with.
-He has great vision for product development, a strong sense of cultural fit for complex companies, and the vision to help scale an engineering group.
-Any growing organization would be fortunate to add Reg to its team.</p>
-<p class="author">—<a href="https://www.linkedin.com/in/jonathanpoehlman/">Jonathan Poehlman</a>, Senior Technical Recruiter, Elastic</p>

----

-### I'm available for work.
+- I'm ready to apply my experience and proven skills to growing another success.

-If you are looking for a veteran to play a meaningful role in your breakout success, I'm open to 100% remote or Greater Toronto Area hybrid roles that leverage my technical and product focus.
-I'm [raganwald@gmail.com].
+I'm open to 100% remote or Greater Toronto Area hybrid roles that leverage my technical and product focus.
+I'm [raganwald@gmail.com], and I'm on [LinkedIn].

 ---